shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 ## A Culinary Journey to Nepal: Unveiling Flavors and Supporting Friendship through Gastrodiplomacy

-Sandwiched between the titans of Indian and Chinese cuisine, Nepal's culinary heritage often finds itself overshadowed.
+Sandwiched between the titans of Indian and Chinese cuisine, Nepal's culinary heritage  finds itself overshadowed.
 Yet, nestled within its  mountains and diverse valleys lies a treasure trove of unique, diverse set of flavors waiting to be explored.
 This essay proposes that Nepal leverage the power of gastrodiplomacy, changing its food culture into a tool for enhancing its national image and brand recognition on the global stage.

 Thailand's pioneering gastrodiplomacy campaign serves as a blueprint for Nepal's culinary awakening.
 Similar to the "Thai Select" program, Nepal can establish a certification system, aptly named "Nepali Select."
 This initiative would identify and endorse restaurants abroad that meet specific criteria for quality and authenticity.
 These "Nepali Select" restaurants would become trusted ambassadors, ensuring a consistent and positive dining experience for international audiences.
 Imagine stepping into a cozy restaurant in Berlin, greeted by the warm aroma of Nepali spices like timur and ajwain, only to be presented with a menu featuring familiar momos alongside the intriguing "Sukuti" – a dish of spiced, air-dried meat – all prepared according to time-tested Nepali traditions.
 Such an experience wouldn't just tantalize taste buds; it will spark curiosity about the land where these flavors originate.